Cara Zavaleta

-Cara Zavaleta (born June 15, 1980, in Bowling Green, Ohio) is an American model, actress, and television personality, known for her appearances on the MTV reality series Road Rules: South Pacific, and as the November 2004 Playboy Playmate.
+Cara Zavaleta (born June 15, 1980) is an American model, actress and television personality known for her appearances on the MTV reality series Road Rules: South Pacific, and as the November 2004 Playboy Playmate.

 Reality television career

 Zavaleta was a cast member of MTV's reality show Road Rules during the Road Rules: South Pacific season.
 During the season, she was voted off by her team and replaced by Tina Barta.

 Zavaleta was originally cast as part of the alumni team in 2007 Road Rules 2007: Viewers' Revenge, but dropped out before filming began.
 She was replaced by Susie Meister.
 She has also participated on several of Real World/Road Rules Challenges including Real World/Road Rules Challenge: The Gauntlet, which she won, Real World/Road Rules Challenge: The Gauntlet 2, and Real World/Road Rules Challenge: The Inferno III.

 Playboy

 After her stint on Road Rules, she posed for Playboy, becoming the Playboy Playmate for November 2004, after calling them to ask if they were interested in her.